 5 Avoid direct contact with capsule contents.
+Swallow the capsule whole with water.
+Do not crush, chew, or open the capsule.
 After you take your medication, wash your hands with soap and water.

 skin rash and pain (shingles) due to reactivation of the chicken pox virus (herpes zoster)